Criminal Justice and Criminology Careers

 Careers in criminology can also be found in other specialized areas.
 Because of the sociological component, psychology is a natural fit for studying and counseling people who have been touched by crime.
 Some of the many careers available for aspiring psychologists who are interested in criminology include:

+Careers in criminology or criminal justice may or may not require college education or past work experience, depending on the field and the specific job.
 It is possible, in some cases, to find very rewarding and lucrative jobs in criminology or criminal justice that do not require a degree.

 In cases where a degree is required, it is important to choose the right major for your criminology career.
 Some degree programs are closely related.
 Your own personal aspirations will go a long way in helping you decide what degree you should earn.
 For example, while a degree in criminology may be interchangeable with a degree in criminal justice for someone who wants to become a police officer, a person seeking employment in the academic or research realm may be better off specifically studying criminology.